ben-rnd/EZ2Tools/README.md

 00469f98: -> CMP ESI,dword ptr [ECX + 0x<9278 +  0x56 * numAddtionalSongs>] (0x56 * numSongs)
 00469f45: -> CMP dword ptr [ECX + 0x<9278 +  0x56 * numAddtionalSongs>],EDX (0x56 * numSongs)

+ISSUE: after increasing how much song data is read. the data will begin to overwrite the game state vriable at : 371FE

+FIX: To allow for more songs, we need to shift where the song.ini stores its data, otherwise the end gets overwritten by the song select menu state values, or worse completesly garbles graphics/crashes the game: the following values needs to all be shifted by the same ammount, with testing i got success by adding 0xEFDF4, maybe I dont have to shift as far
+00435158: -> LEA ESI,[EDI + EAX*0x4 + 0x5e2bc] + New offset
+004375b7: -> MOV EAX,dword ptr [EBX + 0x5e2bc] + New offset
+00435116: -> LEA EBX,[EDI + 0x5e3c8] + New offset
+00435f7d -> LEA EDX,[EBX + EDX*0x4 + 0x5e3c8] + New Offset
+004360ec -> LEA EDX,[EBX + EDX*0x4 + 0x5e3c8] + New Offset
+00436196 -> LEA EDI,[EBX + 0x5e3c8] + New Offset

+few other spots that have mathcing values as those replaced but so far no impact without patching..
+00469E70 = num  songs
+00469EFA = num songs * 0x56
+00469ED8 = num songs again

 CV2 Mode completely breaks, still WIP to work out how the above offsets are impacting the game.

 # File format info